Tehreem112/Seasonal-Sales-Python/README.md

 ## Seasonal_Sales_Python
-To perform Explorartory Data Analysis (EDA) on Seasonal sales to improve customer experience and sales.
+To perform data inspecting, cleaning  on Seasonal sales  and analyze business problems to improve customer experience and sales.